wp-plugins/featured-image-caption/readme.txt

 Initial release.

 == Changelog ==

+= 0.6.2 =
+Fixes issue with incorrectly escaped characters for the meta box fields.

+= 0.6.1 =
+Fixes a bug introduced in 0.6.0 in the theme function.

+= 0.6.0 =
+A shortcode has been added for easy insertion of caption information into a post or page.
+Debugging information is now displayed on the plugin settings page.
+Minor bug fixes.

+= 0.5.0 =
+** Major Release / Breaking Changes **

+Plugin can automatically add the caption after the featured image, removing the need to modify theme files.
+If you are upgrading from a previous option this will be disabled by default, otherwise it is enabled by default.
+Theme function `cc_featured_image_caption()` is not needed if you have automatic caption insertion turned on.
+If this option is enabled, the function won't display anything.
+You can, however, still use it to `return` the caption data.
+CSS classes have changed.
+See the FAQ for information about the new markup and CSS classes.

 = 0.4.1 =
 * Added the option to have the source link open in a new window.
 This option is on a post-by-post basis.
 Thanks to [avluis](https://github.com/cconover/wp-featured-image-caption/issues/9) for the suggestion.